 Do you want to lead?
 Do you have a desire to help others?
 Are you interested in guiding a small group of freshman through their first year of college?
 Then being a peer mentor is right for you!

-The Honors Peer Mentoring E-Board encourages all current Honors students to be a mentor for incoming students to Honors in Fall 2018!
+My name is Molly Czarnecki and I am the president of the Honors Peer Mentoring Program.
+I want to encourage you to become a mentor!
 As a mentor you will be part of our team, you will encourage your freshman mentees as they embark on their first college experience.
 You will have the opportunity to form lasting and meaningful friendships as well as develop your leadership and communications skills.

 If you have heard about what it means to be a mentor, you might not have gotten the whole scoop.
-We always make some changes to the program, but we don’t want you to be afraid of the change we want you to be as excited as we am.
+We are making many changes to the program, but I don’t want you to be afraid of the change I want you to be as excited as I am.
 One of our main goals has been to create a better support system for our mentors and ensure that they are getting the most out of the experience.

 HONORS PEER MENTOR ROLE DESCRIPTION

 Peer Mentors provide leadership and support in the Honors Program at Ferris.
 The purpose of the Honors Program is to provide intellectual challenges, resources and support to highly able and motivated students, while encouraging service and leadership for the public good.
 In support of this mission the Peer Mentor group exists to assist incoming Honors students and help them succeed in their first year of college while encouraging them to get more out of the Ferris experience.
 Additionally, the program provides meaningful leadership opportunities for returning students.

 For consideration, potential mentors must possess the following qualifications:

 - Must be in Good Standing with the Honors Program.

 - 1-year experience in the Honors Program.